LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/terminal-basics/terminal-basics-tutorial.rst

 --------------

 ``cp <source_path> <target_path>`` copies the item at the source and puts it in the target path.
+The item can be a file or whole directory and is named within its own source path.

 Take our sample file tree above.
 We're still in ``lc_101`` and say we want to copy our ``lakes.json`` file and place that copy inside the ``final_project`` directory.